Mother Olga of the Sacred Heart

 The Human Face of God: From Conception to Natural Death

-Mother Olga of the Sacred Heart, founder and mother servant of Daughters of Mary of Nazareth, was born and raised in Iraq.
-She lived through four wars.
+Mother Olga of the Sacred Heart is the founder and mother servant of Daughters of Mary of Nazareth.
+She lived through four wars in Middle East.
 In 1993, as a young lay woman, she started a lay movement called Love Your Neighbor.
-She invited young men and women from Christian and Muslim communities to be part of this community to serve the needs of the poor in Iraq.
+She invited young men and women from Christian and Muslim communities to be part of this community to serve the needs of the poor in a war-torn area.
 In 1995 she established the order of Marth Maryam Sisters- Missionaries of the Virgin Mary, the first order for Religious Sisters in the Assyrian Church of the East in 700 years.

-In her homeland Mother Olga was involved in pastoral ministry for the college students and youth in the parishes throughout Iraq.
+In her homeland Mother Olga was involved in pastoral ministry for the college students and youth in the parishes.
 She also served the prisoners, homeless, elderly, and handicapped of war for many years.
-The Iraqi government gave her the Humanitarian Award for her service to the poorest of the poor there.
+The Minister of Public Health gave her the Humanitarian Award for her service to the poorest of the poor there.

-She has a BS in Biology and Hematology from Arbil University in Iraq and a MA in Philosophy and Theology from Babylon College that is affiliated with the Pontifical Urbaniana University in Rome.
-She also has a Diploma in Islamic Studies and a certificate in Theology of The Body.
+She has a BS in Biology and Hematology and a MA in Philosophy and Theology from a college that is affiliated with the Pontifical Urbaniana University in Rome.
+She also has a certificate in Theology of The Body.

 She came to the United States in 2001 for her studies where she received her master degree in Pastoral Ministry from Boston College.
 From 2002- July 2011 she was involved in the campus ministry of the Catholic Center at Boston University.
 From July 2010- July 2011 she was named the University Chaplain for the Roman Catholic community at Boston University.